Surrealistic Pillow: Title and artwork

-Release and reception
+Release

-The album was originally released on LP record by RCA Victor in different stereo (LSP-3766) and mono (LPM-3766) editions.
+The album was initially released on LP record by RCA Victor in different stereo (LSP-3766), and mono (LPM-3766) editions.
 The stereo mixes include heavier use of reverberation effects than the mono.
 The mono version was deleted in the late 1960s and remained unavailable until 2001.
-The first United Kingdom release replaced some of the original songs with tracks from the group's first US LP, Jefferson Airplane Takes Off.
+The first United Kingdom release replaced some original songs with tracks from the group's first US LP, Jefferson Airplane Takes Off.